My Cosplay Goals

 I have a full dresser drawer in our bedroom filled with cosplays.
 When I say filled, I mean when I open the drawer, the drawer will get stuck when I open it.
 I haven’t done a cosplay cleanout in years.
 I have donated things that don’t fit, or I have thrown things away if they break, but other than that, I have years of cosplays on hand.
 While that’s great, it’s obvious to me that I don’t wear everything I have.
 I probably won’t get to doing this cleanout this year, but for sure next year, I will be trying everything on and donating anything that I no longer need or want to wear.

-I’m keeping this list short because I feel that my goal of supporting local businesses will be the most time-consuming.
 If you have any tips or tricks for body paint specifically, I’d love to know those in the comments below.

 The Princess Bride Cosplay Reflection